Introduction

 Trimming down the Testimonium based on these possible interpolations gives us the following.
 The items less commonly challenged remain in brackets.

 And around this time came Jesus, a wise man, [for he was a doer of unexpected works,] a teacher of people who, with pleasure, receive the truth.
-And many Judeans on the one hand, and even many of the gentiles on the other hand, he drew to himself.
+And many Judeans on the one hand, and even many of the Hellenic on the other hand, he drew to himself.
 And when, [because of an accusation from the foremost men among us,] Pilate sentenced him to a cross, those who had first loved him did not cease.
 [Even until now the tribe of Christians, named for him, has not disappeared.]

 This version is much less objectionable on the surface, and something near it is broadly favored throughout the academic world as authentic, falling under the second approach from the list above.